GiancarloMCorrea/STageCompsEstimation/README.md

+This is the code to run the analyses found in:

+> Correa, G.M., Ciannelli, L., Barnett, L.A., Kotwicki, S., Fuentes, C., 2020.
+Improved estimation of age composition by accounting for spatiotemporal variability in somatic growth.
+Canadian Journal of Fisheries and Aquatic Sciences 77, 1810–1821. [https://doi.org/10.1139/cjfas-2020-0166](https://doi.org/10.1139/cjfas-2020-0166)

+# Tutorial

 This is a tutorial to estimate age compositions from fishery-independent sources (e.g. survey) using classic age-length keys and continuation ratio logits (Berg and Kristensen 2012).
 These two methods were